risk-first/website/estimating/Hierarchies.md

 # Hierarchies

-Having looked at five different approaches to estimating, it's time to take a brief but important aside: have you noticed just how prevalent the idea of _heirarchy_ is in software?
+Having looked at four different problems in estimating, it's time to take a brief but important aside: have you noticed just how prevalent the idea of _heirarchy_ is in software?
 By hierarchy, I mean a general pattern of _connectedness_, where a _parent_ has some _children_, who, in turn, may each have some further children, and so on.

 In this section, I'm going to look at a whole bunch of examples, and then try to examine exactly why this is such a popular pattern.
 This will be a useful tool in our arsenal for estimation in the next section.